google/rejoiner/README.md

  - ListenableFuture<? extends Message>
  - ListenableFuture<ImmutableList<? extends Message>>

+## Project information

+ - Java code is formatted using [google-java-format](https://github.com/google/google-java-format).
+ - Code is built using https://bazel.build.
-Note: This is not an official Google product
+ - Note: This is not an official Google product.